 Idaho In Winter – What To Expect in Boise?

-Boise is located in the Treasure Valley, where the weather is usually much more mild in the winter months than up in the mountains.
+Boise is located in the Treasure Valley, where the weather is usually much milder in the winter months than up in the mountains.
 So it’s pretty convenient that you can stay overnight at a great hotel like the locally owned boutique Hotel 43 in downtown Boise, and then drive just 35 minutes up to the top of Bogus Basin Ski Area to experience some pretty great skiing and snowboarding around.

 The city of Boise itself gets an average of 18 inches of snow total each year, and often it melts within a day and doesn’t accumulate much on the roads.
 Yet, at Bogus Basin Mountain they receive so many feet of snow each winter.